Home » Practical Information » Legal Matters in Indonesia » Visas and Documentation

 Stay permits for holders of multiple entry visit visas cannot be extended with the exception of ex-Indonesian citizens and their families.

 Ex-Indonesian citizens (who are now citizens of other countries) and their family members, can not only get a multiple-entry visas which is valid for five years, but with this visa they can extend their stay permits twice, each time for 60 days, resulting in a total stay of 6 months in Indonesia (if they choose to do the allowed 2 extensions).
 Family members are designated as legal spouse and children of ex-Indonesian citizens who are under the age of 18 and not yet married.

 People who are not ex-Indonesian citizens who hold a multiple entry visit visas cannot extend their stay permit at all.
 People who are not ex-Indonesian citizens who hold a single entry visit visa can extend their stay permit 4 times for 30 days each time making a total of 6 months.

 All persons coming to Indonesia for business purposes (as opposed to just a short term tourist or study trip) for a period to exceed 60-days are required to obtain a business visa.

-A business visa does not allow a foreigner to work or be gainfully employed in Indonesia, but only to conduct business negotiations, short term work assignments, or training assignments.
-If you plan to work in Indonesia for a period of time, you must have a KITAS and a proper IMTA.
+A business visa does not allow a foreigner to work or be gainfully employed in Indonesia, but only to conduct business negotiations, short term work assignments or training assignments.
+If you plan to work in Indonesia for a period of time, you must have an ITAS and a Work Permit.

 If you enter on a multiple-entry business visa, you are not required to get an exit permit each time you leave.